 You can also rig an artificial shrimp beneath a popping cork.
 Just attach the popping cork at the proper height on your line given the water depth so that it puts your artificial shrimp in the “strike zone” of the water column.

-Now that you know how to catch a redfish or spotted seatrout on an artificial shrimp, take a minute to review proper catch and release practices before you head out on the water.
+Now that you know which techniques to use for redfish or spotted seatrout using an artificial shrimp, take a minute to brush up on proper catch and release practices before heading out on the water.
+Tight lines!